flintstone1409/LaTeX-to-png/README.md

 - Set the output folder (make sure it exists)
 - change the dpi (default is 3000 to get high-res images even with small fomulas)
 - Set a output file for pdflatex console output (default is /dev/null)

+# Contribute

+I'd be happy to see the following improvements:
+- [ ] Confirmation this works fine on Linux
+- [ ] Instructions to use this on Windows
+- [ ] Instructions to execute this script as run option in [VS Code](https://code.visualstudio.com/)

+If you have anything else, just contact me (e.g. by opening an issue), although for now this works for me as I need it.